‘Cobra Kai’ Has Just Been Renewed For A Second Season On YouTube Red And Fans Are Overjoyed

 The president of Sony Pictures Television, Jeff Frost, has also gushed over the remarkable success of the first season of Cobra Kai.

-If you’ve just binge-watched Season 1 of Cobra Kai and can’t wait for Season 2 to begin, production will commence on the new series this Fall, with the second 10-episode season set to begin in 2019.
+If you’ve just binge-watched Season 1 of Cobra Kai and can’t wait for Season 2 to begin, production will commence on the new series this fall, with the second 10-episode season set to begin in 2019.